xuqingkuang/react-redux-boilerplate/README.md

 * Browser Live Reload based on react-transform-hmr, it build codes pretty fast!
 * CSS / HTML / JS minification / Image optimization when built
 * JS code duplication removal during built
-* Code is minimized and pure write with Coffee and cjsx for better extension, focused on core features only.
+* Code is minimized and focused on core features only.

 If you are interested, please read the `package.json` file for all installed modules.